jihunni/Chemoinformatics/README.md

 ## Protein engineering
 ## De novo protein deisgn
 - Protein-protein interaction
+  - Docking:
+    - PatchDock
+      - `paper` Efficient Unbound Docking of Rigid Molecules
+    - RosettaDock
-  - Protein–Protein Docking with Simultaneous Optimization of Rigid-body Displacement and Side-chain Conformations
+      - `paper` Protein–Protein Docking with Simultaneous Optimization of Rigid-body Displacement and Side-chain Conformations
-  - Protocols for Molecular Modeling with Rosetta3 and RosettaScripts
+      - `paper` Protocols for Molecular Modeling with Rosetta3 and RosettaScripts

-### Antibody
+### Antibody design
-- Modeling Immunity with Rosetta: Methods for Antibody and Antigen Design
+- `review` Modeling Immunity with Rosetta: Methods for Antibody and Antigen Design
+- Clustering
-- A New Clustering of Antibody CDR Loop Conformations
+  - `paper` A New Clustering of Antibody CDR Loop Conformations
+  - `database` PyIgClassify : a monthly-updated web server primarily providing the clusters and associated information of the antibody complementarity determining regions (CDRs) in the Protein Data Bank (PDB).
+The current database contains 3,065 PDB antibody entries.
-- Improving Loop Modeling of the Antibody Complementarity-Determining Region 3 Using Knowledge-Based Restraints
+  - `paper` Improving Loop Modeling of the Antibody Complementarity-Determining Region 3 Using Knowledge-Based Restraints
+ - Epitope-focused immunogen design
+  - `paper (2011)` Computational Design of Proteins Targeting the Conserved Stem Region of Influenza Hemagglutinin
 # library
 - ASE (Atomic Simulation Environment)